SmoQySuite/SmoQyDEAC.jl/docs/src/index.md

 # About the Package

-SmoQyDEAC utilizes the Differential Evolution for Analytic Continuation algorithm developed by Nathan S. Nichols, Paul Sokol, and Adrian Del Maestro [arXiv:2201.04155](https://arxiv.org/abs/2201.04155).
+[`SmoQyDEAC.jl`](https://github.com/SmoQySuite/SmoQyDEAC.jl.git) utilizes the Differential Evolution for Analytic Continuation algorithm developed by Nathan S. Nichols, Paul Sokol, and Adrian Del Maestro [arXiv:2201.04155](https://arxiv.org/abs/2201.04155).

 This package takes imaginary time or Matsubara frequency correlation functions from condensed matter Monte Carlo simulations and provides the associated spectral function on the real axis.